zekeriya/GCodePlusPlus/README.md

 # GCodePlusPlus
-G-Code For All Industrial Automation
+G-Code with C++ For All Industrial Automation